-- Early identification of children and students with dyslexia
+- Early identification of children and students

-- Curricula development and evidence-based educational tools for children with dyslexia
+- Curricula development and evidence-based educational tools for children

-More than half of all states have now adopted some form of legislation to address identification and instruction for children with dyslexia and additional training for teachers, and more are expected to do so in upcoming legislative sessions.
+More than half of all states have now adopted some form of legislation to address identification and instruction for children additional training for teachers, and more are expected to do so in upcoming legislative sessions.
 Research and support for dyslexia is an important issue in education whose time has finally come.

 Click here to learn more about dyslexia laws ›